-For instance, in places like Tanzania, Uganda and Yemen, we work with religious leaders to garner support for family planning in communities where contraception is often viewed as a “woman’s issue.”
+For instance, in places like Tanzania and Uganda, we work with religious leaders to garner support for family planning in communities where contraception is often viewed as a “woman’s issue.”

 Religious leaders are influential and trusted members of their community, and can play a crucial role in dispelling myths about contraception and providing information on how to use and access services.
 Religious leaders can also help break down gender stereotypes by providing a powerful example of how men can respect and support a partner’s reproductive health decisions.

 The same misconceptions and cultural barriers that prevent women from accessing our services can prevent men from becoming family planning clients, too.

 Despite the fact that vasectomy is a simple, safe and cost-effective procedure, uptake is extremely low in many parts of the world.
 Globally, only 3% of couples use vasectomy as their main contraceptive method, even though it’s more than 99% effective.

 One Marie Stopes Cambodia client, Chum Dam, says he decided to get the procedure after he heard good things from a friend.

 "It's time for me to take responsibility." -Chum Dam, 41, Cambodia

 “My wife has always had to have the contraception, but it’s time for me to take over now, especially as we have agreed that we don’t want any more children.”